SamadhiSamarasekara/shopflow-etl/README.md

 - Transform into normalized relational tables.
 - Load into MySQL with upserts to avoid duplicates.
 - Logging and error handling.
-- Ready for scheduling (cron, Task Scheduler, Airflow).
+- Ready for scheduling (cron, Task Scheduler, Airflow)

 ## 🛠 Tech Stack
 - Python (pandas, SQLAlchemy, dotenv)